 - generous use of subheads, sidebars and bulleted lists

-You can get a usable white paper template from many sources, such as DemandMetric.com, or by downloading a free or inexpensive white paper from a competitor.
+For PDF editions, you can get a usable white paper template from many sources, such as DemandMetric.com, or by downloading a free or inexpensive white paper from a competitor.
 You can also get free white paper templates at tidyform.

 Harvard gets the ideas for its white papers from readers of their other publications who request more information on certain topics, and from their editorial staff and Harvard Medical School faculty.
 While the program initially used the newsletter editorial staff to create the white papers, the white papers generate enough revenue to support their own dedicated staff.
 This staff also updates the white papers regularly, since health information can change rapidly.